 Thanks to the recent documentary Framing Britney Spears, conservatorships have been in the news lately.
-Spears has lived under a court-ordered conservatorship controlled by her father for the past 13 years, something the singer is trying to end.
+Spears has lived under a court-ordered conservatorship controlled by her father for the past 13 years.
+This is something the singer has been trying to end.

 The documentary certainly paints an ugly picture of conservatorships, but they can have their place, particularly for elderly family members.